rackerlabs/support-how-to/content/rackconnect/rackconnect-v20-compatibility-with-cloud-servers-images.md

 The *access IP* is the IP address used by RackConnect automation to access the server.
 This value is accessible via the API.
-The access IP is already part of the MyRackspace portal and is being added to the Cloud Control Panel soon.
+The access IP is already part of the MyRackspace Portal and is being added to the Cloud Control Panel soon.
 At the time a server is built, it is populated with the public IP address of the server.
 In the case of a cloud server connected through RackConnect, the RackConnect automation updates the